Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs: Duties

-The assistant secretary of defense for nuclear, chemical & biological defense programs also serves as DoD coordinator and funding administrator for nuclear and conventional physical security equipment research, development, test, and evaluation programs executed by the Military Departments and the Defense Threat Reduction Agency (DTRA).
+The ASD (ND-CBD) also serves as the DoD's coordinator and funding administrator for nuclear and conventional physical security equipment's research, development, test, and evaluation programs executed by the Military Departments and the Defense Threat Reduction Agency (DTRA).

+The ASD (ND-CBD) reports to two different under secretaries of defense, for policy, and for acquisition and sustainment.
+The ASD (ND-CBD) is a direct report to the principal staff assistants of either office.

-Before the National Defense Authorization Act for Fiscal Year 2011 on January 7, 2011, the assistant secretary of defense for nuclear, chemical and biological defense programs was known as the "assistant to the secretary of defense for nuclear and chemical and biological defense programs".
+The National Defense Authorization Act for FY 2025 was signed in December 2024, redesignating the assistant secretary of defense for nuclear, chemical, and biological defense programs, or ASD (NCB), to the assistant secretary of defense for nuclear deterrence, chemical, and biological defense policy and programs, or ASD (ND-CBD).

-Three deputy assistant secretaries of defense report to the assistant secretary of defense for nuclear chemical and biological defense programs:
+Three deputy assistant secretaries of defense (DASD) report to the ASD (ND-CBD):